-- (1) Two (2) copies of the log(s) and two (2) copies of a descriptive and interpretive report of the mechanical integrity tests identified in 3.b (2) and 3.b (3) shall be submitted within 45 days of completion of the logging.
-Two (2) field copies of log(s) shall be submitted (upon request by an EPA authorized representative to the representative) immediately upon completion of the field logging event. - (2) Mechanical integrity shall also be demonstrated by the pressure test in 3.b.
+- (1) Two (2) copies of the log(s) and two (2) copies of a descriptive and interpretive report of the mechanical integrity tests identified in 3.b (2) shall be submitted within 45 days of completion of the testing and logging. - (2) Mechanical integrity shall also be demonstrated by the pressure test in 2.b.
 (1) any time the tubing is removed from the well or if a loss of mechanical integrity becomes evident during operation.
-The permittee shall report the results of such tests within 45 days of completion of the tests. - (3) After the initial mechanical integrity demonstration, the permittee shall notify the Director of intent to demonstrate mechanical integrity at least 30 days prior to subsequent demonstrations. - (4) The Director will notify the permittee of the acceptability of the mechanical integrity demonstration within 13 days of receipt of the results of the mechanical integrity tests.
+The Permittee shall report the results of such tests within 45 days of completion of the tests. - (3) After the initial mechanical integrity demonstration, the Permittee shall notify the Director of intent to demonstrate mechanical integrity at least 30 days prior to subsequent demonstrations. - (4) The Director will notify the Permittee of the acceptability of the mechanical integrity demonstration within 13 days of receipt of the results of the mechanical integrity tests.

 Injection operations may continue during this 13-day review period.
 If the Director does not respond within 13 days, injection may continue.

-- (5) In the event that the well fails to demonstrate mechanical integrity during a test or a loss of mechanical integrity occurs during operation, the permittee shall halt operation immediately and shall not resume operation until the Director or an EPA authorized representative gives approval to resume injection. - (6) The Director may, by written notice, require the permittee to demonstrate mechanical integrity at any time.
+- (5) In the event that the well fails to demonstrate mechanical integrity during a test or a loss of mechanical integrity occurs during operation, the Permittee shall halt operation immediately and shall not resume operation until the Director or EPA authorized representative gives approval to resume injection. - (6) The Director may, by written notice, require the Permittee to demonstrate mechanical integrity at any time.